-The neighborhood was the unincorporated community of Templeton Knolls – backed by the Town of Riverdale Park, the Eastpines and Riverdale Heights Community Associations, and the Neighborhood Design Center with help from the Maryland-National Capital Park and Planning Commission’s (M-NCPPC) Planning Assistance to Municipalities and Communities Program, actions to pursue revitalization initiatives began.
+The neighborhood was the unincorporated community of Templeton Knolls – backed by the Town of Riverdale Park, Eastpines and Riverdale Heights Community Associations, students from the University of Maryland Landscape Architecture program and the Neighborhood Design Center, with help from the Maryland-National Capital Park and Planning Commission’s (M-NCPPC) Planning Assistance to Municipalities and Communities Program, actions to pursue revitalization initiatives began.

 The request resulted in a collaborative community planning process to strategically deal with pressing issues in the corridor.
 The result was a meticulous action plan for revitalization of the corridor.Learn More